Inside: To protect our kids, we have to have these essential mental health conversations with our kids right now.

 It really does take a village to raise a child safely and our kids are part of that village.

-If they see bullying, it’s part of their job as a member of their community to do something.
+If they see bullying, it’s part of my kids’ job as a member of their community to do something.

 7. “If you are bullied, it’s not your fault.
 People do not get to treat you this way.
 I will protect you.”